Guest post by: Laura Weenink

 In fact, in Sri Lanka families are welcomed as VIP’s and the locals’ love children.
 We found the atmosphere to be very relaxed wherever we went.
 The sun was always shining, the food was delicious and the natural scenery was simply wonderful.

 We spent 16 days here and to make the most of our time we decided to rent a van and great driver for nine days and then spent four days chilling at the beach.
 We created our own itinerary and route and had a blast.

-Our Route in Sri Lanka
+A Family-Friendly Route in Sri Lanka

 Since flights are cheaper from Brussels we flew from Zavetem airport instead of Amsterdam.
 We flew via Doha straight to Colombo and spent a night in Negomobo, just north of the island’s capital, before jumping into our van to begin our tour.

 The Cultural Triangle